rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

     curl -H "Auth: test" https://bxqim55nwg.execute-api.us-west-2.amazonaws.com/dev/protected/url

 API Gateway converts the `Auth` Host header to `authorizationToken`.
-Make sure the request you send to your API Gateway endpoint has the header configured in the `identity_source`, not `authorizationToken`.
+Make sure the request you send to your API Gateway endpoint has the header configured in the `identity_source`.

 By the time it hits the Authorizer Lambda function it looks like this: